FAQ

 To learn more about Acacia DëQueer’s qualifications click here

-Do Intimacy Professionals work on real sex scenes?
+Do intimacy professionals (coordinators/directors) work on real sex scenes?

 No, Intimacy Professionals do not typically work on what American society would consider “real sex scenes.”
 Intimacy Professionals choreograph scenes of intimacy using masking techniques, modesty garments, and intimacy barriers to make a simulated sex scene look real.